Best Desktop CPUs with Integrated Graphics 2020

 Final Thoughts

-We have considered the Ryzen 2000 and 3000 series above but what about the latest 4000 series.
-AMD’s newest Ryzen 4000 G-series chip with integrated graphics is only available to PC manufacturers and not for enthusiasts or PC builders.
+We have considered the Ryzen 2000, 3000 and 5000 series above but what about the 4000 series.
+AMD’s Ryzen 4000 G-series chip with integrated graphics is only available to PC manufacturers or Original Equipment Manufacturer (OEM) and not for enthusiasts or PC builders.
 The 7nm chip with Zen 2 architecture will be available in pre-built systems from the likes of HP and Lenovo.

 So yeah, the domination of AMD APUs in this article should have been quite obvious from the beginning.
 Well, competing Intel desktop CPUs aren’t exactly bad.
 There’s the Coffee Lake Core i3-10100 that could slightly outperform the AMD Athlon 3000G for instance.
 But Intel being Intel, introductory prices for these performance-equivalent processors are always jacked up.
 On the flip side, that’s probably fair enough, as mobile devices do need integrated graphics more, so Intel’s exclusive focus on laptops for Iris Plus (and Iris XE) Intel CPUs is understandable.